ramonamezquita/vnn/README.md

 **References**

-[1] Balaji Lakshminarayanan, Alexander Pritzel, and Charles Blundell.
-Simple and scalable predictive un-certainty estimation using deep ensembles, 2017.

-[2] David A. Nix and Andreas S. Weigend.
+[1] David A. Nix and Andreas S. Weigend.
 Estimating the mean and variance of the target probability distribution.
 Proceedings of 1994 IEEE International Conference on Neural Networks (ICNN’94), 1:55– 60 vol.1, 1994